 The Endowment: high impact investing

 An endowment is a long-term investment with immediate impact.
-The funds grow in perpetuity, and 2 to 5 percent of annual investment income is spent on educational programs.
-The school has a general endowment and eight endowed funds with specific areas of focus, all managed by a team of investment professionals.
-Funds exceed $3 million.
+The funds grow in perpetuity, and 3 to 5 percent of annual investment income is spent on specific programs.
+The school has a general endowment and a number of named funds with specific areas of focus, all managed by a team of investment professionals.

 Students should experience the outdoors on a daily basis.
 Fund supports nature education for students of all ages.
 Est. 2013.